-Health & Physical Education Building (12), is a two-story facility housing the Department of Kinesiology and Health Science, the Athletic Department, and a model classroom.
-It contains an indoor swimming pool, five handball/racquetball courts, The Dock (home court of the LSUS Pilots and Lady Pilots basketball teams), volleyball and badminton courts, an exercise science laboratory, a dance studio, a weight training room, an athletic training room, USA Weightlifting Development and High Performance Center, classrooms, and faculty offices.
+Health & Physical Education Building (12), is a two-story facility housing the Department of Kinesiology and Health Science, the Athletic Department, and the ROTC office.
+It contains an indoor swimming pool, five handball/racquetball courts, The Dock (home court of the LSUS Pilots and Lady Pilots basketball teams), volleyball and badminton courts, an exercise science laboratory, a dance studio, a weight training room, an athletic training room, LSUS Weightlifting Center, classrooms, and faculty offices.

-Facility Services Complex (13) includes administrative offices that house facility maintenance and custodial functions, a workshop, maintenance yard, and a central heating/cooling plant that serves all major campus
+Facility Services Complex (13) includes administrative offices that house facility maintenance and custodial functions, a workshop, maintenance yard, and a central heating/cooling plant that serves all major campus buildings.